project-chip/connectedhomeip/docs/guides/nxp/nxp_rw61x_ota_software_update.md

 self-upgrade.
 For more details, please refer to the [MCUBoot documentation](https://github.com/mcu-tools/mcuboot/blob/main/docs/design.md).

-In our use case, the bootloader runs the application residing in the primary partition.
-In order to run the OTA update image, the bootloader will swap the content of the primary and the secondary partitions.
-This type of upgrade is called swap-move and is the default upgrade configured by MCUBoot.
+For RW61x platform, the bootloader is configured to use the flash remapping mechanism by default, in order to perform the image upgrade.
+This is achieved by using the MCUBoot DIRECT-XIP upgrade mode.

 ## OTA Software Update process for RW61x example application